✦ Scandinavian-inspired design, curated for modern living

 Is It Safe to Leave a Dehumidifier On When You’re Not Home?

-Yes, you can usually leave a dehumidifier on when you’re not home if it has auto-shutoff, a humidistat, and thermal protection.
-Set it to about 40%–50% humidity, keep it on a flat surface with clear airflow, and empty the tank or use continuous drainage.
-Avoid running it if the room is very cold or the unit acts oddly.
-These basics help it run safely, and a few more tips can make it even better.
+Yes, you can usually leave a dehumidifier on when you’re not home if the unit is modern, not recalled, plugged into a grounded outlet, and protected by auto-shutoff, a humidistat, and thermal protection.
+Set the target around 40%–50% relative humidity, keep the unit level with open airflow, and empty the tank or use tested continuous drainage.
+Do not leave it running if the cord is damaged, the unit smells hot, the tank switch fails, the room is too cold for the model, or the appliance appears on a recall list.

 Is It Safe to Leave a Dehumidifier On?